Bayesian Pyramids: Identifiable Multilayer Discrete Latent Structure Models for Discrete Data: Introduction

-For linear factor models with continuous latent variables, research such as \cite{anandkumar2013dag}, \cite{leungdrton2016}, and \cite{chen2019factor} studied model identifiability.
-Discrete latent variable models are an appealing alternative in terms of their combination of interpretability and flexibility.
-Finite mixture models \citep{mclachlan1988mixture} routinely used for model-based clustering provide a canonical example involving a single categorical latent variable.
-Such approaches are insufficiently flexible for complex data sets.
-Extensions with multiple latent variables and/or multilayer structure have distinct advantages in such settings, but come with the challenge of how to uniquely identify the potentially complex latent structure.
+In statistical terms, a set of parameters for a family of statistical models are said to be identifiable if distinct values of the parameters correspond to distinct distributions of the observed data.
+Studies under such an identifiability notion date back to \cite{koopmans1950identification}, \cite{teicher1961mix}, and \cite{goodman1974lcm}.
+Model identifiability is a fundamental prerequisite for valid statistical estimation and inference.
+In the latent variable context, if one wishes to interpret the parameters and latent representations learned using a latent variable model, then identifiability is necessary for making such interpretation meaningful and reproducible.
+Early considerations of identifiability in the latent variable context can be traced to the seminal work \cite{anderson1956fa} for traditional factor analysis.
+For modern latent variable models potentially containing nonlinear, non-continuous, and even deep layers of latent variables, identifiability issues can be challenging to address.

-There is a rich literature on latent variable models for multivariate discrete data; refer, for example to \cite{dunson2009}, \cite{dobra2011copula}, and \cite{zhoudunson2015}.
-However, the focus has been largely on using latent variables to induce a flexible model for observables and issues of identifiability of the latent structure have been rarely investigated.
-Although \cite{allman2009} established an important identifiability result for certain latent variable models leveraging results in \cite{kruskal1977}, their result does not apply to complex latent structures with parameter constraints.
-Recently, \cite{xu2017} and \cite{gu2020partial} studied identifiability of a family of binary latent variable models with binary responses under constraints, but their results again do not apply to modeling of broader discrete data with discrete latent structure.
+Recent developments on the identifiability of continuous latent variable models include \cite{drton2011global}, \cite{anandkumar2013dag}, and \cite{chen2019factor}.
+Discrete latent variable models are an appealing alternative to their continuous counterparts in terms of the combination of interpretability and flexibility.
+Finite mixture models \citep{mclachlan1988mixture} routinely used for model-based clustering are a canonical example involving a single discrete latent variable.
+Such relatively simple approaches are insufficiently flexible for complex data sets.
+Extensions with multiple latent variables and/or multilayer structure have distinct advantages in such settings, but come with increasingly complex identifiability issues. {In this work, we are motivated to build identifiable deep latent variable models, which are flexible enough to capture the complex dependencies in real-world data, yet also with appropriate restrictions and parsimony to yield identifiability.}